 Trinidad & Tobago is a relatively small country, with a population of just over 1.2 million citizens.
 Trinidad and Tobago were actually for a long time governed separately because they are two distinct geographical bodies (Trinidad is about a three hour’s boat ride away from Tobago).
 However in the late 19th century Trinidad & Tobago became consolidated under British rule, eventually gaining recognition as an independent nation in 1962.

-Being the country’s capital city and one of the most important economic centers in the Caribbean region, Port of Spain is generally the most popular destination where to volunteer abroad in Trinidad & Tobago.
-Port of Spain is technically the country’s third largest city, although its metropolitan area shares borders with two other cities to form a conurbation of nearly 600,000 citizens (which is half of the country’s population).
+Being the country’s capital city and one of the most important economic centers in the Caribbean region, Port of Spain is generally the most popular destination where to volunteer abroad in Trinidad & Tobago – not to mention the capital city.
+Fun fact: the metropolitan area shares borders with two other cities to form a conurbation of nearly 600,000 citizens (which is half of the country’s population).

 Trinidad & Tobago was officially removed from the OECD’s list of developing countries in 2011, marking a big leap forward for this small island nation that is rich in natural resources.
 Yet while it may be one of the wealthiest nations in the Caribbean, many citizens of Trinidad & Tobago can still benefit from the hard work of international volunteers.
 For example placements in education, medicine, and community development can bring valuable resources to underserved sectors of the population while you volunteer abroad in Trinidad & Tobago.

 Because it is an extremely biodiverse country, it is also popular to volunteer abroad in Trinidad & Tobago within fields such as conservation, wildlife surveying, and biological research.
 It’s immense natural beauty additionally makes Trinidad & Tobago a popular travel destination, so you can find exciting volunteer placements in areas such as eco-tourism as well.